I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_incoming_assoc_completion_parameters.md

 <div class="alert"><b>Note</b>  The miniport driver must set this member to zero if
       <b>uStatus</b> is not set to zero.</div>
 <div> </div>

-`PeerMacAddr`

-The media access control (MAC) address of the peer station that sent an association
-     request.

 `uActivePhyListOffset`